cozygene/BayesCCE/README.md

 ### Author

 This software was developed by Elior Rahmani.
-For any question and for reporting bugs please send an email to elior.rahmani@gmail.com